shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-3.md

 # Future Work
 Some immediate follow up work can include:
 - A more complete analysis.
 Since Z is not the only brand of the *Z entity*, we need to include Caltex Stations as well.
 - Combining population density with accessibility.
 Currently, accessibility analysis considers every node to contain the same number of people.
 This is clearly untrue.
 A better understanding of the weaknesses in Z's coverage would need to know which high population density nodes have poor access to Z stations.
-- Better visualisation of the Pandana heatmaps.

-Useful but not as neatly specified work includes:
-- Understanding the distribution of available services.
-- Statisical modeling:
-    - Clustering stations by available services and local geography (e.g. suburban station near many other amenities, isolated suburban station etc).
-    - Using spatial flow models (e.g. Retail Model) to predict patronage per fuel station in region; and changes to patronage given poaching by nearby competition.
-Can consider this a 'No Loyalty' baseline.
-Useful for comparing with actual patronage data.